Domestic 2030・2050 Environmental Vision / Medium-term Sustainability Plan

 • We will globally roll out our steel-making technology through the introduction of the latest facilities and operational experience, thereby raising technological capabilities and driving DX across the entire group.

-• Establish and enhance the new HR system and various policies, regular reviews will be conducted as needed.
+• Smoothly transition to and operate the new HR system and various policies.

 • Implement specific measures related to human capital management.

-• Implement overseas business trip training in collaboration with overseas joint ventures.
+• Continue overseas business trip training programs in collaboration with overseas joint ventures.

 G